-Our Deloitte Growth Enterprise Services practice is committed to providing insights on mid-market issues and trends and other news we think may be on interest to you.
+Our Deloitte Growth Enterprise Services practice is committed to providing insights on mid-market issues and trends and other news we think may be of interest to you.
 Our goal is to host an interactive platform that promotes dialog about what matters most to you and your company.
 We welcome this opportunity to connect directly with mid-market companies and invite you to share your voice on our blog pages.

 National Managing Partner